wcasper/math107spring2021/exams/exam1/problem5.md

 \end{array}\right.$$

 a) Create a function called *car_velocity* which takes in the time *t* and returns the velocity of the car at that particular time.
+Make sure to include appropriate documentation!

 b) Submit your function online and also include a copy of the file *car_velocity.m* with the rest of your submission files.